tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ???
 This is just one option.
 Using a mesh network, only a few computers need to have internet access,

-all of its members can still access content.
+and all of its members can still access content.

 With these ideas in mind, let's talk about infrastructure in tomorrow's web.